 “Technology is not new.
 It was present in the beginning of time and it will be present in the end.
 What happens between is the real mystery.” – Gray Scott

 Gray Scott is a futurist, techno-philosopher, speaker, writer and artist.
-Gray is the founder and CEO of SeriousWonder.com, and a professional member of The World Future Society.
+He is the founder and CEO of SeriousWonder.com and a professional member of The World Future Society.

-Gray has been featured in and interviewed by the New York Post, Psychology Today, The Star, FOX5 News NY, San Francisco Magazine, The Futurist Magazine , H+ Magazine, IEET, Brighter Brains, Media Disruptus, London Futurists, OracleTalk and The One Way Ticket show.
+Gray Scott has been quoted and interviewed by the Discovery Channel Canada, New York Post, Psychology Today, The Star, FOX5 News NY, San Francisco Magazine, The Futurist Magazine , H+ Magazine, IEET, Brighter Brains, Media Disruptus, London Futurists, OracleTalk and SingularityHub.
 Gray is a frequent keynote speaker and has spoken at LucidNYC, Connector Con NYC, Transhuman Visions Conference, and The Longevity Conference held recently in Washington DC.
 Gray lives in NY and is currently working on his first book about the future of technology.

 In some ways, we are closer than anyone can imagine to a new relationship between technology and our minds.
 It is inevitable: Humans and machines are merging.
 Neurotechnology is just one more step in humanity’s digital neuronal evolution into the neuronalverse.” – Gray Scott -

 “This is the year of the wrist revolution.
 In five years, it will be the bodysuit revolution, and the suit will track everything and be the main computer.” – Gray Scott – NEW YORK POST

 “For the very first time, human beings are being offered a new way of existing on this planet.
 Advancements in AI and robotics may allow us to automate everything.
 Robots will harvest, cook and serve our food.
 They will work in our factories, drive our cars and walk our dogs.
 Like it or not, the age of work is coming to an end.
 IEET